Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Education:

-- List your degrees or certifications and the schools that you went to
+- Make a list of your degrees or certificates and the schools you attended

 Skills: